- How to hang a picture with a hook

-The best way to turn a house into a home and make a space your own is by learning how to hang a picture perfectly and safely.
-A well-hung piece of art or pictures not only looks phenomenal but ensures your possibly expensive artwork and framing remains on your wall.
+One fundamental way to turn a house into a home and make a space your own (unintentional rhyme) is by learning how to hang a picture accurately and safely.
+A well-hung picture or piece of art not only looks fabulous but ensures your possibly expensive artwork and framing remains on the wall.

-There are handful general rules for hanging your pictures, and various methods depending on the type of frame.
+There are a few general rules for hanging pictures, and various methods depending on the type of frame.
 For the most part, your art should be at eye level and away from direct sunlight or heat sources.
-The eye-level rule is negotiable; however, as you may like to get a little creative or perhaps you are creating a gallery wall which requires varying heights.
+The eye-level rule is negotiable; however, as you may like to get a little creative or perhaps you are creating a gallery wall that requires varying heights.

 Mastering the location of your art is one thing, ensuring it is hung safely, another.
 Read to learn some of the finer ways to hang a picture and the steps to ensure your art stays up!